-The Solid State Physics Laboratories are involved principally, but not exclusively in the understanding of thin films.
-Facilities are available for the making of thin films by vacuum evaporation and electrodeposition.
-Research now in progress concerns tunneling phenomena in thin dielectric layers and transmission characteristics of superconducting thin films.
-The nature of flux reversal and anisotropy in thin magnetic films is being investigated as well as the interaction between magnetic materials and microwaves.
-Other investigations are involved with semiconductor devices and their applications to modern electronic circuits.
-The Biological Systems Laboratory is the result of a newly created joint research program with the Biology Division on sensory perception and the nervous system as they relate to data processing systems and the theory of systemsanalysis.
+The Biological Systems Laboratory is the result of a newly created joint research program with the Biology Division on sensory perception and the nervous system as they relate to data processing systems and the theory of systems analysis.
 This laboratory contains facilities for direct research on sensory systems, including a newly developed experiment control and data reduction system directly connected to the Computing Center.
-This makes possible the real time computer control of complex experiments on biological preparations together with accurate recording and precise analysis of the resulting data.
+This makes possible the real-time computer control of complex experiments on biological preparations, together with accurate recording and precise analysis of the resulting data.